jaimetur/PhotoMigrator/help/07-synology-photos.md

 8. Rename Albums by Name Pattern
 9. Remove Empty Albums
 10. Remove Duplicates Albums
+11. Remove Duplicates Assets
-11. Merge Duplicates Albums
+12. Merge Duplicates Albums
-12. Consolidate Albums Names
+13. Consolidate Albums Names

 You can apply different filters on all above features to filter assets from Synology Photos.